-At the date of this MD&A, the Company has approximately \$7.4 MM in cash and cash equivalents.
+At the date of this MD&A, the Company has approximately \$5.91 MM in cash and cash equivalents.
 The Company anticipates that additional capital will be raised during 2020 by means of an equity financing or a strategic alliance.
-If additional financing is not completed, the Phase II drilling program budget at AntaKori will be reduced to approximately \$7 MM.
-This would involve reducing the drill program to about 6,500 m along with reducing expenditures on surface rights and community projects.
+If additional financing is not completed, the Phase II drilling program budget at AntaKori will be reduced to approximately \$5 MM of which approximately \$500,000 has already been spent.
+This would involve reducing the drill program along with reducing expenditures on surface rights and community projects.
 The only firm commitments for the AntaKori project include 2020 annual concession fees, remediation costs estimated at \$50,000 annually and one public works project at an estimated cost of US\$300,000.